-Meet your guests by the appropriate alphabetical sign on the athletic fields:
+Meet your guests by the appropriate alphabetical sign on the following fields:

 Audience members can take photographs from their seats only.
 A photographer will take a photograph of each candidate receiving his/her diploma.
 After commencement, you will receive an email message from the photographer with a link to view your proof online.
 You may order additional photographs at that time.
-If you do not wish to have your contact information forwarded to the photographer so that he may send your proof, please submit your request in writing by May 1, 2014, to the Commencement Coordinator, 2500 Campus Road, Hawaiʻi Hall 209, Honolulu, HI 96822.
+If you do not wish to have your contact information forwarded to the photographer so that he may send your proof, please submit your request in writing by May 1, 2017 to ATTN: Commencement 2016, 2500 Campus Road, Hawaiʻi Hall 209, Honolulu, HI 96822.

 For further information, contact the Commencement Coordinator at firstname.lastname@example.org, or call 956-3889.